How to Get your Brand in the Hands of Editors, Fashion Bloggers & Celebrities – PR Handbook for Fashion Retailers

 In real life, a lot of work, creativity and persistence goes into getting your products in the hands of influencers (editors, bloggers, celebs etc).

-There are many people out there sending tons of free stuff to these influencers every day hoping to get a promotional favour in return; and here we are not even talking about the gifts and mails from the genuine fans who don’t expect any promotional favour.
+There are many people out there sending tons of free stuff to these influencers every day hoping to get a promotional favour in return; and here we are not even talking about the gifts and emails from the genuine fans who don’t expect any promotional favour.
 That’s a lot of noise to be dealt with.

 So, many Fashion retailers like to leave it to the professionals – they hire public relation firms, consultants or freelance professionals.